LBALab/lba1-classic-community/SOURCES/Assets/Text/README.md

 <br/>

 Create a new line in the CSV with two columns (the first for an integer to be used as a key parameter in the code, the second for the actual text).
-If the key is not an integer (e.g. contains characters not in 0 and 9 range), this will be ignored by the code.
+If the key is not an integer (e.g. contains characters not in 0 and 9 range), the line will be ignored by the code.

 The end result of your added line, in raw text form, should look like this: